ruby-stars/lessons/Readme.md

 ## Proposed exercises
 ### `Exercises-27.9.2016`
 First set of additional exercises.
 With solutions discussed during the lesson.

 General topics for solving the tasks:
 * Use of loops
 * Use of `if` statements
 * Recap on arrays and operations that can be performed with them

 ### `Exercises-4.10.2016`
 Second set of additional exercises.
-Solutions TBA.
+Solutions added (built by coaches).

 General topics for solving the tasks:
-* Use of comparison operators
+* Use of comparison and mathematical operators
 * Use of loops
 * Use of `if` statements
-* More operations with arrays
+* Operations with arrays (check the Ruby documentation for insights and hints)